Frequently Asked Questions

 Applications should be postmarked by March 13, 2015.
 BACK TO TOP

 The individual rooms are air-conditioned.
 Should bring a sweater or warm sweat shirt.
 BACK TO TOP

 Sheets, towels and pillows may either be brought by students or they can be purchased (via the online registration form) from the residence halls for $60.00 BACK TO TOP

-1. An audition video of two contrasting pieces or contrasting movements from the same piece, BACK TO TOP
+1. An audition video of two contrasting pieces or contrasting movements from the same piece.

 Slow and Fast.
 BACK TO TOP